grandeurkoe/obsidian-vault/Data Structure and Algorithms/Data Structure/Linked List.md

 1. The 'next' pointer that points to the next node in the Linked List.
 2. The 'previous' pointer that points to the previous node in the Linked List.

-In a doubly linked list we can traverse the list both from the front and the back.
+In a doubly linked list, we can traverse the list both from the front and the back.

 In a lookup operation, if we know whether the element to be looked up is closer to the front or the back, we can save a lot of time.